Dynamicearner/drive-to-telegram-backup/README.md

 ## Disclaimer

-This bot is for personal use only.
+This script is for personal use only.
 Make sure you have the right to download and share the files you're processing.
 The authors are not responsible for any misuse of this software.